-Success tips when doing business in Bermuda
+Success tips when doing business in Bermuda in 2021

 - In Bermuda, it is considered impolite to start a conversation without saying “good morning”, “good afternoon”, or “good evening”.
 This etiquette applies to both daily life and business contexts;